GluuFederation/tutorials/oidc-sso-tutorials/code/node/jans-passport/README.md

 ## Generate Keystore

-jans-passport sends private key sign user data jwt to jans server, for that we need to generate keystore. keystore is a safe and passport-protected private key container.
+passport sends private key sign user data jwt to jans server, for that we need to generate keystore. keystore is a safe and passport-protected private key container.
 Use the below commands:

 ```
 # generate Keystore